 - Paul Pecorale, Vice President of New York State United Teachers

-Wireless devices are proliferating in classrooms across America, and screen learning has begun to augment traditional teaching models in ways we never expected.
-While kids love their tablets and screen learning has its place in education, everyone should be aware that wireless technology comes with a price in terms of student health and safety.
+In classrooms across America, screen learning has begun to augment traditional teaching models in ways we never expected.
+While kids love their tablets and screen learning has its place in education, everyone should be aware that wireless technology comes with a concern for student health and safety.

 Wireless devices use radio-frequency, or RF radiation (also called microwave radiation) to communicate.
-At first, scientists and engineers thought the only impact of exposure to this type of radiation for humans was heat.
+For many years, scientists and engineers believed the only impact of exposure to this type of radiation for humans was heat.
 Therefore the exposure limits set by the FCC back in 1996 were based solely on the capacity of these waves to burn the skin.